August 12, 2020

 The 502 bad gateway error can also pop up due to DNS issues, such as incorrectly cached IP address values.
 In such cases, flushing DNS is another thing that you can try.
 Here’s a tutorial on how to flush DNS on Windows, Mac, and Linux.

 You may also try temporarily switching your default DNS server to Google Public DNS.

 If you have recently migrated your WordPress site to a new host, remember that it can take up to 24 hours to properly propagate.

 If none of the above solutions fixed the 502 bad gateway error, test the connection on another computer or a mobile device, preferably connected to a different network.
 This is the final step that will rule out whether the error is related to your machine or if the problem lies elsewhere.

 If the 502 bad gateway error appeared after a certain change or update, it’s possible that the fault lies within the website itself.
-The best approach is to check your error log for any hints.
+The best approach is to check your error log.

 In WordPress, you can enable error logging by adding the following lines in wp-config.php:

 define( 'WP_DEBUG', true ); define( 'WP_DEBUG_LOG', true ); define( 'WP_DEBUG_DISPLAY', false );

 All the generated entries will appear in wp-contents/debug.log file.

 It’s also important to check your plugins, themes, and extensions.
 Issues with caching plugins can often lead to a 502 bad gateway error popping up.